 What do you think?
 Is the the typical American lifestyle sustainable?
 What can we do to make it more so?

 STANDARD FTC DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please note that I only ever endorse products that are in alignment with Mommypotamus' ideals and that I believe would be of value to my readers.
 Heather Dessinger is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-» Our Family » Do Cubicles Equal CAFO’s?
+» Everything Else » Do Cubicles Equal CAFO’s?